Safety Time / Actual Range of Coverage

 The safety time / actual range of coverage ensures that the planned warehouse stock covers the requirements of a defined number of days.
-It therefore serves as a time float and thus works alongside the safety stock, which acts as quantity float.
+It therefore serves as a time float and thus works alongside the safety stock, which acts as a quantity float.

 The system simulates bringing the requirements forward by the specified number of days and the planning for the receipts, created for these requirements in the planning run, is also brought forward by this number of days.

-The requirements are brought forward on the time axis by the number of days you defined in the material master record.
+The system simulates bringing the requirements forward by the number of workdays specified in the material master.

 The work scheduler defines a safety time / actual range of coverage of 2 days.
-A requirement exists for January 31st.
-In the planning run, the system brings the requirements date forward by 2 days in simulative mode and creates a planned order with the end date on January 29th.
-However, the actual requirements date (January 31st) does not change.
+A requirement exists for January 31.
+In the planning run, the system simulates bringing the requirements date forward by 2 days and creates a planned order with the end date on January 29.
+However, the actual requirements date (January 31) does not change.